 4 Takeaways on AI from the WebSummit 2022

 Beginning of November over 70.000 tech enthusiasts gathered in Lisbon for the WebSummit.
 Next to catching up with current and new clients, the event gives a clear insight into the current state of Artificial Intelligence (AI) within different industries.
-Here are my takeaways from three exciting days.
+Here are my 4 takeaways on AI from three exciting days on the websummit 2022.

 1. Expect AI disruption faster in late-adopting industries like legal tech and green tech